DEV-learn-co-students/careers-job-search-mindset-flatiron-labs/README.md

 ## Assignment

+There is nothing you need to submit after this lesson.
+(Notice that the "Assignment" heading above doesn't have any additional text.)
+But complete the action item below.

-Write a couple of paragraphs that address the following:
+Write a blog post or personal journal entry that addresses the following:

 1. What mindset challenges do you struggle with the most?

-Submit .....